adequatej/adequatej/README.md

 </div>

 Hi!
 I'm Jed, a Computer Science and Data Science student at WPI, exploring the intersection of software engineering, full-stack development, and AI/ML.
-Currently transitioning from a cybersecurity background to building impactful, user-focused tech.

 ### 🛠 Most Used Tools